 I have endometriosis, adenomyosis and poly-cystic ovaries.

-offered nothing.
-I remember crying in year 8 French class because I wasn’t allowed to go to the nurse
+I remember crying in year 8 French class because I wasn’t allowed to go to the

-and I wasn’t allowed to go to the bathroom for a second time, even though I genuinely needed to
+nurse and I wasn’t allowed to go to the bathroom for a second time, even though I

-emotions, especially when your 12 and no one cares.
+emotions, especially when you're 12 and no one cares.

 most of the time, so I was diagnosed with Irritable Bowel Syndrome.
 The tablets for that made me